Highland Park, Saint Paul: History

-From 1925 to 2011, the Ford Motor Company opened the Twin Cities Assembly Plant (originally for Model T automobiles) in Highland Park and caused much of the remaining farm land in the area to be subdivided for the auto workers.
-Soon after, in 1927, the Intercity Bridge was built to carry workers over the river from Minneapolis to work in the plant.
+From 1925 to 2011, the Ford Motor Company opened the Twin Cities Assembly Plant (originally for Model T automobiles) in Highland Park and caused much of the area's remaining farmland to be subdivided for the autoworkers.
+In 1927, the Intercity Bridge was built to carry workers over the river from Minneapolis to the plant.
 Construction started in 1927 on the Highland Park Water Tower, a structure that still stands today and has become a landmark on the highest part of Saint Paul.

-Following World War II Highland Park experienced another population boom, a large number of new houses were built, the Highland Village Shopping Center was expanded and the Sibley Plaza Shopping Center was finished.
+After World War II Highland Park experienced another population boom, a large number of new houses were built, the Highland Village Shopping Center was expanded, and the Sibley Plaza Shopping Center was finished.